Vineyard Churches UK & Ireland

 “We wanted to help a little kid feel like they’re in the story.”

-“I was actually seeing Christians who were faithful, of every ethnic background, really taking the Scripture seriously and taking the troubles of the world seriously, and saying ‘there’s good news’ into that.
-So, I personally saw the conversion that happened when you actually speak to people’s real lives.”
+“I was actually seeing Christians who were faithful, of every ethnic background, really taking the Scripture seriously and taking the troubles of the world seriously, and saying ‘there’s good news’ into all of that.
+I personally saw the transformation that happened when you actually speak to people’s real lives.”

-It takes a lot of faith to still think that Jesus, the Holy Spirit, the father has something that is beautiful and redemptive and honouring.
-It’s a journey where I’m never going to stop learning because situations keep changing but I really care about the church.
+It takes a lot of faith to keep believing that Jesus, the Holy Spirit, and the Father has something for us today, despite everything going on in the world, and despite the church’s struggle to be faithful.
+It’s a journey where I’m never going to stop learning because situations keep changing but I really care about the church being the church.

 VCUKI: That is wonderful insight, thank you.
 Finally, let’s talk about The Deliver Has Come which is being released this year.
 So exciting!
 It’s been a collaboration between you and your husband who created the beautiful illustrations for the story.
 So, firstly, tell us what inspired this book, and what’s the outline of the story.

-Sarah: Yeah, my husband is a digital artist who’s an illustrator, and we’ve worked on a number of projects that led to really fruitful evangelism tools within varsities.
-And he took on the brunt of childcare during the early years of my PhD and during our five minutes of dreaming exercise he said, if I could be a children’s book illustrator, I’d be so happy.
+Sarah: My husband Shin Maeng is a digital artist and illustrator.
+We had worked on a number of projects that led to really fruitful evangelism tools within InterVarsity before we came to Scotland.
+He put his career on hold and took on the brunt of childcare during the early years of my PhD.
+One day, as we were hearing out each other’s dreams, he said, ‘if I could be a children’s book illustrator, I’d be so happy.’
 And a fire was started in me.
-I was like, ‘We’re gonna go find an agent.
+I said, ‘We’re gonna go find an agent.
 We’re gonna contact publishers.’
 And we did.
-We really wanted to write a children’s book on Advent, that connects the story of Jesus coming with Israel’s larger story of anticipating the Messiah coming.
-So, we were daydreaming, and I said, ‘What if we made up a fictitious niece to the prophetess, Anna in Luke two?’
-So we created her, her name is Annika.
-And we wanted to have her as a girl hearing stories about the deliverer coming from her Great Aunt Anna.
-We have her meet the angels and the shepherds.
-And she talks about the angel’s and the star.
-The Magi comes a little later, and then eventually she gets to meet Jesus.
-But, you know, she’s waiting, I think a lot of Advent is remembering God’s coming, remembering the waiting.
+We really wanted to write a children’s book on Advent, to connect the story of Jesus coming with Israel’s larger story of anticipating the Messiah coming.
+As we were dreaming up possible storylines, I said, ‘What if we made up a fictitious niece to the prophetess, Anna in Luke 2?’
+So we created her, a girl named Anika, who grew up hearing from her Great Auntie Anna stories about the coming deliverer.
+We have Anika meet the angels and the shepherds, and she follows the star.
+She meets the Magi a little later in the story, and then eventually she gets to meet Jesus.
+But a big theme throughout is that she’s waiting, I think a lot of Advent is remembering God’s coming, remembering and waiting anew.
 That theme of waiting felt really important.
-And you know, what’s fun is the way my husband drew Annika, the main character.
-She had this fringe and so she kind of looks like our daughter.
-She was like, ‘Oh, she looks like me.’
-And Shin drew the angels to be multiple ethnic backgrounds, because who knows what angels look like, right?
-But it’s all imagination.
-But his Art really draws in people, especially including people that aren’t Christian.
-It just captivates.
-It’s like, so bright and it glows and it shows emotion.
-So, yeah, I think we were thinking of this book as not just something for Christians to read with their kids, but something that you could share with anyone.
-And we really wanted our daughter to love, love, love the story.
+And you know, what’s fun is the way my husband drew Anika, the main character.
+She had this blunt fringe and so she kind of looks like our daughter, who said at first glance, ‘she looks like me!’
+Shin drew the angels to be multiple ethnic backgrounds, using his imagination–because who knows what angels look like, right?
+Artists have used human imagination to draw angels for thousands of years.
+What’s great about Shin’s art is that it really draws in people, especially including people that aren’t Christian.
+His work is captivating.
+It’s bright, it glows, and it shows emotion.
+We want this book to be something not only for Christians to read with their kids, but also a gift that you could share with anyone.
+And finally, we really wanted our daughter to love, love, love the story, to ask us to read it again.
 We wanted to help a little kid feel like they’re in the story.

 VCUKI: That’s beautiful.
 And final question, what is your greatest hope for this book?
 What are you hoping for the story to inspire in children and adults who read it?

 Sarah: Well, I hope it helps them get excited about telling the story of Jesus’ coming.
-I want kids to be able to read it with their friends, you know they have far fewer inhibitions than us.
-I really hope that it helps the Church in its witness and its evangelism.
-We talk at catalyst about children being at a really critical age where they’re exposed to and learning about Jesus and that stuff really matters.
-I really think we need all the body and I think we need children.
-We need to equip our children to be able to share about Jesus in a way that they’re excited about.
+I want kids to be able to read it with their friends.
+They often have far fewer inhibitions than us.
+I hope that it helps the church in its witness and its evangelism.
+We talk at Catalyst about children being at a critical age where they’re exposed to and learning about Jesus, and how that early introduction really matters.
+I really think we need all the Body to be the church, especially our children.
+We need to equip our children to be able to share about Jesus in a way that excites them.
 I love the idea of a child saying, ‘Come look at this book with me,’ you know?
-And ‘here’s a book that I really like, I like the colours, I like the pictures,’ and that it could actually inspire spiritual conversations with people that might’ve been trickier without it.
-So at the end it’s not just that I want to read the book to my daughter, but also I hope it helps the church.
+Or ‘here’s a book that I really like, I like the colours, I like the pictures.’
+This could catalyze spiritual conversations with people where it might have been trickier without it.
+It’s not just that I want to read the book to my daughter, but also I hope it helps the church.

 VCUKI: That’s so good.
 Do you have any final thoughts you’d like to share?

-Sarah: I’m just really grateful to you and to Mark and to Vineyard UK and Ireland, for being willing to do the interview and being willing to support, and spread the word.
-There’s so much in the Vineyard that is just like home to us.
+Sarah: I’m grateful to Vineyard UK and Ireland, for inviting me to interview with you and being willing to support and spread the word.
+There’s so much in the Vineyard that feels like home to us.
 And we’ve experienced so much good in the Vineyard in the UK.
-And we live in times where it’s really apparent the church needs to be the church in ways that respond to its context.
-So, yeah, I think I just feel a sense of gratitude for having this conversation with you, I don’t really have more than that.
+We live in times where it’s really apparent the church needs to be the church in ways that respond to its context.
+Thanks for giving this space and time.

 “I really think we need all the body and I think we need children.
 We need to equip our children to be able to share about Jesus in a way that they’re excited about.”